-- Installation of alarms roofs limited to £500.
+- Installation of alarms roofs (see ‘Roof Alarms’ below).

-- Renewal of interior plaster interior decoration when it is part of internal wall repairs and replastering.
+- Renewal of interior plaster decoration when it is part of internal wall repairs and replastering.

-- Repairs to fixtures and fittings including pews, monuments, organs infrastructure but not the instrument.
+- Repairs to fixtures and fittings including pews and monuments.

 - Conservation of wall paintings and stonework.

-- Churchyards (so long as the churchyard is still under the responsibility of the Church Council and open for burials).
+- Repairs in churchyards so long as the churchyard is still under the responsibility of the place of worship and open for burials.

-- Re-ordering projects which will improve the use of the church by the community, including disabled access, toilets, and serveries.
+- Projects which will improve the use of the place of worship by the community including disabled accesses, toilets, and serveries.

-- We may give toward the repair of window glass if it is of historical importance.
+- Repair of window glass if it is of historical importance.